Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Background material

 Since we choose single-photon states to be normalized by $\langle1_G|1_G\rangle=1$, we know that $\sum_n|C_n(G)|^2=1$.
-Let us now say that we want to isolate the contribution of a particular mode function in the expansion of $|1_G\rangle$.
+Let us now assume that we want to isolate the contribution of a particular mode function $F_n$ of interest in the expansion of $|1_G\rangle$.
 Without loss of generality we can select the contribution of the first vector with $n=1$.
-We can thus write
+We thus write

 since we have that $|C_1(G)|^2+\sum_{n\geq2}|C_n(G)|^2=1$, and we have identified $C_1(G)\equiv e^{i\phi}\cos\theta$, the function $\sin^2\theta=\sum_{n\geq2}|C_n(G)|^2$, as well as the \textit{perpendicular mode}